virbula/proxmox-backup/docs/notifications.rst

   is routed to by a matcher.
 There are multiple types of target, mail-based (Sendmail and SMTP) and Gotify.

-Datastores and tape backup jobs have a configurable :ref:`notification_mode`.
-It allows you to choose between the notification system and a legacy mode for sending notification emails.
-The legacy mode is equivalent to the way notifications were handled before Proxmox Backup Server 3.2.

-The notification system can be configured in the GUI under *Configuration → Notifications*.
+Global notification settings can be configured in the GUI under *Configuration → Notifications*.
 The configuration is stored in :ref:`notifications.cfg` and :ref:`notifications_priv.cfg` - the latter contains sensitive configuration options such as passwords or authentication tokens for notification targets and